tobecontinued/soclib/utils/doc/build.rst

 ====================================

-The usual way of using templated code is to put all code in .h, having template code emitted at use in main C++ file.
+The usual way of using templated code is to put all code in .h, having template code emitted when used in main C++ file.

 This is good for utility libraries (like STL), but SystemC modules may be more than 1000 lines long, and more that 40 of them may be used in